cruzcamilo/popular_movies/README.md

 # Popular Movies

-Discover movies sorted by most popular or highest rated and create your own library of favorite movies.
+This app uses [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) API to display information about movies, sorted by most popular or highest rated.

 # Features: